Conditional Expectation Bounds with Applications in Cryptography

+The hitting property for expander graphs is closely related to $\beta$-independence.
+The version of hitting property in \cite{vadhan:2012} is equivalent to the statement that if $U_i$ is the $i$-th vertex along a random walk in an expander graph ${\mathcal G}=(V,E)$ whose spectral gap is $\beta$, $T\subseteq V$, and $|T|/|V|=1-\nu$, then (\ref{hitting}) holds.
+As we noted, (\ref{hitting}) is weaker than the full $\beta$-independence definition (\ref{betaind}) where we have $T_i\subseteq V$ for each $i<t$, but it is possible to prove this stronger version of the hitting property for expander graphs; this result does not seem to be stated anywhere in the literature (but does follow from Theorem~3.11 of \cite{hoory;linial;wigderson;2006} using the Cauchy-Schwarz inequality).
+In section~\ref{betasec} we will show an even stronger result.
+We will show that (\ref{ptwo}) holds for random walks on {\em directed graphs} that are hybrids formed from expander graphs and vertex permutations.
+This significantly simplifies the proof for the reduction from weakly to strongly one-way permutations in \cite{goldreich:1990,goldreich:2001}.

 The outline of the paper is as follows.
-In Section~\ref{probtheory} we review terminology and results from probability theory, particularly those concerning conditional expectations.
-In Section~\ref{bounds} we prove the main results.
-In Section~\ref{betasec} we address the question of whether the $\beta$-independence property (\ref{betaind}) holds in hybrid expander-permutation directed graphs and show that the answer is yes.
-Although this result is not needed for the applications that follow, it is of independent interest and generalizes earlier work on hitting properties of expander graphs.
-In Section~\ref{oneway} we define and review the properties of weakly and strongly one-way functions.
-In Section~\ref{application} we use the conditional expectation inequality (\ref{pone}) to show Goldreich's result that existence of weakly one-way functions implies the existence of strongly one-way functions.
+In Section~\ref{bounds} we prove the conditional expectation bounds.
+In Section~\ref{betasec} we show that the $\beta$-independence property (\ref{betaind}) holds in hybrid expander-permutation directed graphs.
+In Section~\ref{oneway} we define and discuss the properties of weakly and strongly one-way functions.
+In Section~\ref{application} we use the conditional expectation inequality (\ref{pone}) to simplify Goldreich's proof that existence of weakly one-way functions implies the existence of strongly one-way functions.
 In Section~\ref{security} we use the conditional expectation inequality (\ref{ptwo}) to show that the hybrid expander-permutation directed graph construction yields a strongly one-way permutation when the expander graph is from a certain fully explicit family expander graphs.
-Goldreich \etal\ \cite{goldreich:1990} make a stronger assumption that there is a polynomial-time computable edge-coloring.
-We will also show in in Section~\ref{security} that the edge-coloring assumption is not necessary.
+In section~\ref{security} we show that there is a security preserving reduction from weakly to strongly one-way permutations.
+Our result is stronger than the one in Goldreich \etal\ \cite{goldreich:1990} because they require that their expander graph families have fully explicit polynomial-time computable edge-colorings.
+We will show that the edge-coloring assumption is not necessary.
+In section~\ref{conclusion}, we conclude with some brief remarks.